 Hungerford Hub is also home to The Curve gift shop, which is situated off the foyer of the building.
 Recently refurbished, the shop stocks a wonderful selection of art and crafts by local artisans and is open Tuesdays, Wednesdays and Fridays from 10am to 4pm.
 Fifteen percent of profits from The Curve shop go towards the upkeep of the library building.

 To hire the Hungerford Hub please call 07512 076150, or visit hungerfordhub.com for more information.

 There are lots of ways you can support the Hungerford Hub; visiting The Curve giftshop, volunteering, sponsoring a brick, playing the West Berkshire Lottery or attending an event.
 By signing up to our newsletter you can also be kept up to date with all the news about the Hungerford Hub.
 Visit our website for more information on the ways to get involved.

-The formal ceremony to celebrate the handover of the Library from West Berkshire Council took place on Friday 15th June.
-The Hungerford Library Community Trust has been set up as a charity to take on the building by leasing it from WBC.
-The building will be run as a community hub, with WBC continuing to run the library service.
-This is an amazing achievement and marks the start of an exciting journey for the Town and the community.
-A further event will take place on Saturday 8th September at which the building will be formally re-opened as a community hub.
+The formal ceremony to celebrate the handover of the Library from West Berkshire Council took place on Friday 15th June 2018.
+The Hungerford Library & Community Trust was set up as a charity to take on the building by leasing it from WBC.
+The building is now run as a community hub, with WBC continuing to provide the library service.
+This was an amazing achievement and marked the start of an exciting journey for the Town and the community.

 (Pictured l to r: Peter Harries, Cllr Helen Simpson, Vice Chairman of WBC Cllr Peter Argyle, Cllr Keith Knight)